stefan-hoeck/idris2-sop/README.md

   salary     : Double
   supervisor : Maybe Employee

-%runElab derive "Employee" [Generic, Eq, Ord]
+%runElab derive "Employee" [Generic, Meta, Eq, Ord, Show]
 ```

 ## Documentation

 Most of the exported functions have been properly annotated
 with doc strings.
-In addition, there is a - still growing -
+In addition, there is an extensive - and still growing -
 [tutorial](src/Doc/Index.md) about the core ideas and techniques
 behind the SOP approach to generic programming.